desmondpatel/RepData_PeerAssessment1/PA1_template.md

 keep_md: true
 ---
 # Activity Monitoring Analysis
-The data used in this study is a personal activity monitoring device.
+The data used in this study comes from a personal activity monitoring device.
 This device collects data at 5 minute intervals through out the day.
 The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

 The dataset is in a csv file format.
 There are three variables included in this dataset:<br/>
 **steps**: Number of steps taking in a 5-minute interval (missing values are coded as NA)